dr. A. Meuzelaar and guest lecturers

 This course is accessible for 2nd and 3rd year honoursstudents.

-Recommended prior knowledge: Interest in documentary film and migration
+Interest in documentary film and migration

-Schedule: will be available on Datanose
+Will be available on Datanose

 Today migration is one of the most contested political and emotionally charged issues in the global public debate and media.
 While mainstream media often report on ‘the refugee crisis’ and migration from a factual and distant point of view, documentaries can offer an alternative perspective and can deepen our understanding of the complexities of migration, displacement and exile in today’s globalized world in ways that differ from mainstream journalism.
 Documentaries do so through artistic choices in the use of cinematic language such as sound, image and editing and through a focus on everyday human drama beyond the headlines.
 In this course, we will investigate the different ways in which documentaries depict migrants, refugees and people in exile through a visit to IDFA, one of the world’s largest and leading documentary festivals.
 In the first part, students will be introduced to the field of documentary studies and get acquainted with the different (historical) modes of documentary storytelling.
 We will then zoom in on the issue of the representation of migration by attending multiple screenings at IDFA.
 In the second part, students will translate these insights and ideas into a concept for a their own (short) documentary on the issue of migration and they will develop a treatment.